FAIRChemistry/FAIRVibSpec/specifications/fairvibspec.md

 - __name__
   - Type: string
   - Description: A descriptive name for the overarching experiment.
+- __vib_spec_type__
+  - Type: VibSpecType
+  - Description: Type of vibrational spectroscopy.
-- varied_parameter
+- purpose
   - Type: string
-  - Description: Parameter that was varied between measurements.
+  - Description: Purpose of the experiment.
-- static_parameters
+- instrument
-  - Type: Parameters
+  - Type: Instrument
-  - Description: Object containing static parameters of the experiment.
+  - Description: Instrument and its parameters used for the experiment.
 - measurements
   - Type: Measurement[]
   - Description: Container for all measurements done for the experiment.
-- analysis
-  - Type: Analysis[]
-  - Description: Container for all analysis steps and parameters.
-- results
+- experiment_results
-  - Type: Result
+  - Type: Result[]
   - Description: Container for the results of the experiment.
+These results are different from the results of the analysis of each measurement.

-### Parameters
+### MeasurementSeries [*Experiment*]

-This object keeps track of important synthesis and measurement parameters.
+A type of experiment in which a parameter like concentration, temperature, etc. was varied over time.

+- varied_parameter
+  - Type: string
+  - Description: Parameter that was varied between measurements.
-- mass
+- parameter_unit
-  - Type: Value
+  - Type: UnitDefinition
-  - Description: Mass of the sample
+  - Description: Unit of the varied parameter.
+Was string.
-- sample_area
+- parameter_series
-  - Type: Value
+  - Type: float[]
-  - Description: Area of the sample
+  - Description: Values of the varied parameter.
+Must be of length measurements.

+### QualitativeMeasurement [*Experiment*]

+A type of experiment in which the presence, absence, or intensity of one or more bands is observed.

-- literature_reference
+- observed_bands
   - Type: string[]
-  - Description: Points to literature references used for the sample preparation
-- composition
-  - Type: string
-  - Description: Relative amount of components used in preparation
-- probe_molecule
-  - Type: string
-  - Description: Probe molecule used
-- sample_preparation
-  - Type: string
-  - Description: Addidional description of preparation parameters.
-- measurement_temperature
-  - Type: Value
-  - Description: Temperature during the measurement.
-- measurement_pressure
-  - Type: Value
-  - Description: Pressure during the measurement.
-- measurement_geometry
-  - Type: string
-  - Description: Spectrometer geometry used for the measurement.
-- desorption_time
-  - Type: Value
-  - Description: Time given to the sample to desorb probe molecule.
+  - Description: IDs of the bands that were observed.
-- desorption_temperature
-  - Type: Value
-  - Description: Temperature at which probe molecule desorption is performed.

 ### Measurement